-Building a garage or storage building can be a great addition to any property in Australia.
+Building a garage or storage building can be a great addition to any property in Tasmania.
 Often benefitting homeowners and potential buyers with extra space to park cars or to keep belongings safe, they can also provide functional space that offers an escape or a place to work.

 Garages are ideal for woodworking, DIY and craft projects, in particular, giving you somewhere to get creative and hands-on, yet that won’t make a mess of the indoors.
 And although building a garage can be a relatively simple process in terms of large home improvements, there are still some important things to consider before going ahead.